ingydotnet/secursor/ReadMe.md

 ## Description

-This project provides a complete Docker-based sandbox environment for running the Cursor AI editor.
+This project provides a Docker-based sandbox environment for running the Cursor AI editor.
-It sets up a secure containerized environment with all necessary dependencies and configuration to run Cursor smoothly.
+It sets up a containerized environment with all necessary dependencies and configuration to run Cursor smoothly.

 ### Rationale